 Credit Risk.
-State law limits investments to specific government securities, certificates of deposits and bank accounts with qualified financial institutions, commercial paper with specific maximum maturities and ratings when purchased, bankers acceptances of specific financial institutions, qualified mutual funds and qualified external investment pools as identified in the list of authorized investments in the summary of significant accounting policies.
+State law limits investments to specific government securities, certificates of deposits and bank accounts with qualified financial institutions, commercial paper with specific maximum maturities and ratings when purchased, bankers' acceptances of specific financial institutions, qualified mutual funds and qualified external investment pools as identified in the list of authorized investments in the summary of significant accounting policies.
 The City's investment policy does not have specific limits in excess of state law on investment credit risk.
+The City's investments of \$3,927,000 were not applicable to credit risk ratings.

 Interest Rate Risk.
 Interest rate risk is the risk that the market rate of securities in the portfolio will fall due to changes in market interest rates.
 State law limits the allowable investments and the maturities of some of the allowable investments as identified in the summary of significant accounting policies.
 The City's investment policy does not have specific limits in excess of state law on investment maturities as a means of managing its exposure to fair value losses arising from increasing interest rates.

-Maturity dates for investments and certificates of deposit held at year-end are summarized as follows:
+Maturity dates for investments held at year-end are summarized as follows: